 The District Court reversed and modified the MPSC's decisions on rates, contract term, and the Symmetry Finding.
-We appealed the District Court's order regarding rates and contract term to the Montana Supreme Court.
+We appealed the District Court's order regarding rates and contract term to the Montana Supreme Court, which also granted our request to stay the District Court's decision.
 The MPSC did not appeal the District Court's Symmetry Finding.
-The Montana Supreme Court granted our motion to stay the District Court's decisions regarding rates and contract term.
-The matter is fully briefed and the Montana Supreme Court held oral argument in the case on February 26, 2020.
-We are awaiting the Montana Supreme Court's decision.
+On August 24, 2020, the Montana Supreme Court found that the MPSC's order on rates and contract length was arbitrary, left the stay in place, and remanded to the MPSC for consideration when setting rates and contract lengths for small QF's in future regulatory proceedings.

-The MPSC also issued the same Symmetry Finding in another docket when setting the rates and contract term for a large QF - MT Sun, LLC (MTSun).
+The MPSC adopted the Symmetry Finding in another order when setting the rates and contract term for a large QF - MT Sun, LLC (MTSun).
 We, as well as MTSun, sought judicial review of the MPSC's order.
 The District Court reversed and modified the MPSC's order regarding rates, contract length, and the Symmetry Finding.
 We appealed the District Court's order to the Montana Supreme Court on the issues of rates and contract length, and the MPSC did not appeal the District Court's reversal of the Symmetry Finding.
-Briefing on the matter is complete and we are awaiting a decision from the Montana Supreme Court.
+On September 22, 2020, the Montana Supreme Court found the MPSC's order on rates and contract length was arbitrary and that MTSun is entitled to the rates and contract term determined by the District Court.
+We are authorized through our PCCAM tariff to recover 100% of our QF purchased power costs.